faymarie/crowdfunding-analysis/README.md

 1) Crowdfunding Data Wrangling files (jupyter notebook, html, pdf)
 2) Crowdfunding Data Exploration files (jupyter notebook, html, pdf)
 3) Slide Deck for the presentation of findings (jupyter notebook, html, pdf)
 4) Raw data, master data files (kickstarter_master1-4.csv), a collection of historic USD exchange rates

 # Dataset
 ## Assessment and Cleaning

-The Kickstarter data set was gathered in April 2019 from an automated web scraping service called Web Robots.
+The Kickstarter data set was gathered in July 2019 from an automated web scraping service called Web Robots.
 They publish monthly data on all ongoing and completed Kickstarter projects and released it to the public in the form of csv files on their website.

 https://webrobots.io/kickstarter-datasets/

-I extensively assessed the data set, which included 210,088 project observations with each one including 37 project features.
+I extensively assessed the data set, which included 212,377 project observations with each one including 37 project features.
 The assessment revealed multiple quality and tidiness issues.
 For example, I found 27k duplicated projects and severe inconsistencies in currency conversions.
 Therefore, I took a programmatic approach to clean the data.
 For the majority, I had to break up insufficiently extracted JSON strings and store them as separate data points.
 After the wrangling processes, I ended up with 182,823 clean project entries with 32 project features.

 One of the main problems of this data set was the missing documentation provided by the source.
 There was no information given about the project features, nor how the data was scraped or generated.
 To improve comprehension and to rule out erroneous information, I collated the data set with Kickstarter's project archive, which is accessible online without any restrictions.
 On the positive side, I did not encounter any inconsistencies during the wrangling and analysis processes.
 However, due to the lack of documentation, I cannot guarantee the validity and completeness of the data and take no liability for misinterpretation of the results due to the lack of documentation.